kirenz/environments/README.md

 ## Install environment

-- Step 1: Download this repository as zip-file:
+- Step 1: Download this repository as zip-file (click on the green `<> Code`button at the top of this page and choose `Download ZIP`) button:

 ![](download.png)